Kahler-Einstein metrics, canonical random point processes and birational geometry: Canonical random point processes on varieties of positive Kodaira dimension and log pairs

-Let us now consider a non-singular variety $X$ of\emph{ positive Kodaira dimension }(there is also a logarithmic version of this setup concerning klt pairs $(X,D)$, but for simplicity we will assume that $D=0).$ \footnote{More generally, the results will apply to $X$ a possibly singular normal variety, by defining the corresponding probability measures on the regular locus of $X$ and using the birational invariance below to replace $X$ with any resolution. } On such a variety $X$ we can define the canonical random point processes just as in section \ref{sub:Canonical-point-processes klt} (since $N_{k}>0$ for $k$ large). \begin{prop} The canonical random point processes attached to a variety $X$ of positive Kodaira dimension are birationally invariant in the sense that if $F:\, X\dashrightarrow X'$ is a birational mapping, then the canonical probability measures on $X^{N_{k}}$ and $X'^{N_{k'}}$ are invariant under $F_{*}.$\end{prop} \begin{proof} This follows from the usual proof of the birational invariance of the spaces $H^{0}(X,kK_{X}).$ Indeed, $F$ defines an isomorphism from $U$ in $X$ to $U'$ in $X',$ where $U$ has codimension at least two.
-Hence, by the usual unique extension properties of holomorphic sections $F_{|V}^{*}$ induces an isomorphism between $H^{0}(X,kK_{X})$ and $H^{0}(X',kK_{X'}),$ which (by the change of variables formula) respects the measure $\left(S_{k}\wedge\overline{S_{k}}\right)^{1/k}$ defined by an element $S_{k}\in H^{\text{0}}(X,kK_{X}).$ Applying this argument on the products $X^{N_{k}}$ and $X^{'N_{k}}$ then concludes the proof. \end{proof} When studying the random point processes on $X$ we may without loss of generality, by the previous proposition, assume that there is morphisms $F$ of $X$ to the base $Y$ of the Ithaka fibration.
-Next, we note that there is a canonical family of relative measures $\mu_{X/Y}$ defined over an open dense subset $Y_{0}$ of $Y,$ such that $Y-Y_{0}$ is a null set, defined a follows.
-First, by the construction of the Ithaka fibration, we may assume that $F$ is a submersion over some open dense subset $Y_{0}$ of $Y$ and that $kK_{X}$ is trivial along the fibers of $F$ over $Y_{0}.$ Let $\Omega_{y}^{(k)}$ be a generator of $H^{0}(X_{y},kK_{X_{y}})$ for $y\in Y_{0}.$ Then
+Let us now consider a non-singular variety $X$ of\emph{ positive Kodaira dimension }(there is also a logarithmic version of this setup concerning klt pairs $(X,D)$, but for simplicity we will assume that $D=0).$\footnote{More generally, the results will apply to $X$ a possibly singular normal variety, by defining the corresponding probability measures on the regular locus of $X$ and using the birational invariance below to replace $X$ with any resolution.} On such a variety $X$ we can define the canonical random point processes just as in section \ref{sub:Canonical-point-processes klt} (since $N_{k}>0$ for $k$ large). \begin{prop} The canonical random point processes attached to a variety $X$ of positive Kodaira dimension are birationally invariant in the sense that if $F:\,X\dashrightarrow X'$ is a birational mapping, then the canonical probability measures on $X^{N_{k}}$ and $X'^{N_{k'}}$ are invariant under $F_{*}.$\end{prop} \begin{proof} This follows from the usual proof of the birational invariance of the spaces $H^{0}(X,kK_{X}).$ Indeed, $F$ defines an isomorphism from $U$ in $X$ to $U'$ in $X',$ where $U$ has codimension at least two.
+Hence, by the usual unique extension properties of holomorphic sections $F_{|V}^{*}$ induces an isomorphism between $H^{0}(X,kK_{X})$ and $H^{0}(X',kK_{X'}),$ which (by the change of variables formula) respects the measure $\left(S_{k}\wedge\overline{S_{k}}\right)^{1/k}$ defined by an element $S_{k}\in H^{\text{0}}(X,kK_{X}).$ Applying this argument on the products $X^{N_{k}}$ and $X^{'N_{k}}$ then concludes the proof. \end{proof} When studying the random point processes on $X$ we may without loss of generality, by the previous proposition, assume that there is morphisms $F$ of $X$ to the base $Y$ of the Iitaka fibration.
+There is a canonical family of relative measures $\mu_{X/Y}$ defined over an open dense subset $Y_{0}$ of $Y,$ such that $Y-Y_{0}$ is a null set, defined a follows.
+First, by the construction of the Iitaka fibration, we may assume that $F$ is a submersion over some open dense subset $Y_{0}$ of $Y$ and that $H^{0}(X_{y},kK_{X_{y}})$ is one-dimensional for $y\in Y_{0}.$ Letting $\Omega_{y}^{(k)}$ denote a generator of the latter one-dimensional vector space,